 B. Show that your community goes above and beyond in its support for, and implementation of, green transportation (e.g., bike trails, rideshare programs, bike trails/lanes, etc.).
 Be sure to utilize the narrative to illustrate why your community is exceptional because standard practice will not receive credit.

-We are reconstructing a main thoroughfare through the Village next year.
-The road will be significantly widened to allow for bike lanes to encourage pedestrian and bike traffic.
+We reconstructed a main thoroughfare through the Village this year with anticipated completion next spring.
+The road has been widened with a three-foot shoulder to allow for bike lanes to encourage pedestrian and bike traffic.

 International Migratory Bird Day (IMBD)